Expanding Your Window of Tolerance

-When you feel emotionally triggered, and you do not know how to recalibrate yourself and calm yourself, you will step outside your window of tolerance, and become hijacked by your emotions.
-When you become emotionally hijacked, it will feel difficult to think clearly and make good decisions.
+When you feel emotionally triggered, and you do not know how to recalibrate yourself and calm yourself, you will step outside your window of tolerance and become hijacked by your emotions.
+When you become emotionally hijacked, it will feel not easy to think clearly and make good decisions.

 If you have a large window of tolerance, you will feel calm, resourced, and better able to handle life's challenges.
 When your window of tolerance is small, you will become anxious or depressed more easily.
 If you have endured a lot of trauma, your window of tolerance could be very small.

-The good news is, everyone has the opportunity to expand their window of tolerance.
-And, it is interesting to note that people who have healed their trauma can grow to have such large windows of tolerance, they can bring tremendous good to the world.
+The good news is that everyone has the opportunity to expand their window of tolerance.
+And it is interesting to note that people who have healed their trauma can develop such wide windows of tolerance that they can bring tremendous good to the world.

 How Your Window of Tolerance Relates to Peace